rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 [texture_generator] by [Orchaldir] is a library to generate textures, and a library to use those textures to render tilemaps.

-This month the v0.5 version was release.
+This month the v0.5 version was released.
 Some of the updates:

 - The editor was switched to [Iced].
 - Layered textures.